samithaj/tfx/tfx/examples/chicago_taxi/README.md

 [`chicago_taxi_tfma.ipynb`](./chicago_taxi_tfma.ipynb)
 notebook and set up the output directory to see the results.

-### Model serving on the Google Cloud Machine Learning Engine
+### Model serving on the Google Cloud AI Platform Prediction

 To serve the model from the cloud, run: